Since opening in 1994, OT&P has developed into one of Hong Kong’s leading healthcare providers. The founding partners,

 To ensure staff competency in terms of continual education, training, skills, and experience.

-Continue to upgrade our IT to meet our patient’s and staff’s needs.
+Continue to upgrade our IT to meet our patient and staff needs.

 OT&P has obtained Australian Council for Healthcare Standards (ACHS) accreditation in March 2010.
 ACHS accreditation is endorsed by the International Society for Quality in Health Care (ISQua), the body that oversees healthcare standards worldwide, including the USA and UK.